 The island of Cozumel Mexico is just a short ferry ride from Playa Del Carmen located off the Yucatán peninsula.
 It is commonly known as a crew ship destination.
 I recently spent some time there without taking a cruise and I can tell you it is so much more.
-This gorgeous has plenty to do both above and below the water.
+Gorgeous isla Cozumel Mexico has plenty to do both above and below the water.
 Here is the perfect 3 day Cozumel itinerary.

 How to get to Cozumel